cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You could also just stub XHR requests directly using {% url `cy.route()` route %} which avoids ever even needing to fuss with your database.

-## {% fa fa-angle-right %} How do I test content inside an iframe?
+## {% fa fa-angle-right %} How do I test elements inside an iframe?

-Currently Cypress does not support selecting or accessing elements from within an iframe.
-You can read more about this {% issue 136 'here' %}.
+As of {% issue 136#issuecomment-328100955 `0.20.0` %} you can now wrap the elements of an iframe and work with them.

+We have an {% issue 685 'open proposal' %} to expand the API's to support "switching into" an iframe and then back out of them.

 ## {% fa fa-angle-right %} How do I preserve cookies / localStorage in between my tests?